Antipurity/sensor-network/docs/ROADMAP.md

         - ❌ `.default()`, collecting non-`false` `.default`s.
 (UI makes it too easy to include everything you need.)

 - ✓ `npm run compile`
+    - ⋯ Keywords: `["machine learning", "ml", "sensor", "network"]`
     - TODO: Publish to NPM and GitHub, with GitHub pages for linking-to.

 - ⋯ Compression.
 Try to share code with Rust if possible, via Wasm.
 (Possibly split this into another library/package, and provide the no-compression default here and a way to negotiate compression, to not bloat code too much.)